 Meals are provided by the Augsburg College food service.
 Meals are served buffet-style and accommodate persons with any special dietary needs.
 Let us know if you have vegetarian or other requirements so we can make sure any such needs are met.

 How can I receive mail?

 Mail can be sent to you at:

 c/o Minnesota Urban Debate League

 Are off-campus ventures allowed?

-Students will not be allowed to leave campus UNLESS their parent/guardian informs the Director of their permission to do so AT REGISTRATION.
+Students will not be allowed to leave campus unless their parent/guardian informs the camp director of their permission to do so at registration.
 We will have permission forms available for you to fill out then.

 MDAW staff will be staying in the dormitory with the students.
 All staff have undergone a background check by Augsburg College and residential staff are on the premises and in the dorms at all times.
 Dormitory access is limited to camp staff, residents, and college personnel.
 Students will receive key card access upon arrival, and we will ensure access for commuting students as well.
 Campus security maintains 24-hour surveillance of the campus.

 Please contact the MDAW main office on campus at 612-330-1730.